brohitbrose/strategy-games/niya/README.md

 # Niya

-Game loop, AI, and UI for the Niya board game.
+Game loop and AI for the Niya board game.

 ## Gameplay